sigp/lighthouse/book/src/help_vc.md

         --validators-dir <VALIDATORS_DIR>
             The directory which contains the validator keystores, deposit data for each validator along with the common slashing protection database and the validator_definitions.yml
+        --builder-boost-factor <INTEGER>
+            Percentage multiplier to apply to the builder's payload value when choosing between a builder payload header and payload from the paired execution node.
+This parameter is only relevant if the beacon node is connected to a builder, deems it safe to produce a builder payload, and receives valid responses from both the builder endpoint _and_ the paired execution node.
 ```